KatyaRobinson/100-days-of-code/log.md

 ### Day 33: February 5, 2017

 **Today's Progress**: Finished form validation, submission and storing input information in database.
 Prevent logo from appearing on mobile menu.
 "Fixed" sending form submission via email.
+Fixed login PHP script.
+Added information from appointments table on Welcome admin page.

-**Technology used**: jQuery, AJAX, CSS
+**Technology used**: jQuery, AJAX, CSS, PHP.

 **Thoughts:** Took me embarassingly long time to get such small projects done. Тяжело в учении, легко в бою.
 Programming Gods have been kind to me today - php email() all of a sudden started working!
 I just checked my enmail and saw 47 email from my form submission tests.
 I have no idea why it works now and it is scary.
+I feel so stupid.
+That one day I battled with PHP login script and got nothing done was because I was looking for a PASSCODE instead of PASSWORD.
+So dumb.

 **Link to work:**